What Happens If You Fail USMLE Step 1?

 Don’t risk slacking off on this test.
 Get it done right the first time so you don’t have to do it again.

 Choose a few core study resources, and stick with them.
 For example, stick to AMBOSS and Anki or UWorld and Anki.
-This is because many resources are redundant when used together.
-Trying to get through as many resources as possible is an impractical use of your time, and you’ll just be going over the same material.
+Many resources are redundant when used together.
+You’ll just be going over the same material.

 Your study strategies this time around will largely depend on how you performed on Step 1 the first time.
 If you were extremely close to passing, it’s unlikely you need to make too many changes to your study strategies or resources.
 You simply need to redouble your efforts on your weak areas.

-If you missed the mark by a large margin, and it was not caused by a personal or family tragedy, you’ll need to rethink how you study.
-Seek Step 1 tutoring, and read our comprehensive guides on Evidence-Based Study Strategies and Active Learning.
+If you missed the mark by a large margin, and it was not caused by a personal or family tragedy, you’ll need to rethink how you study

 Don’t base your study strategies on others.
 It doesn’t matter how many or how few hours your roommate put into studying for Step 1.
 Succeeding on this test requires you to intimately know your own strengths and weaknesses, which can be masked if you’re always studying in a group.
 Study alone to determine what works for you.